Millions of people from the poorest countries rely on trade with the UK – and we rely on them.

 What we've achieved so far

-When Traidcraft Exchange joined others to campaign on Brexit, it looked like the needs of the poorest countries could be completely overlooked.
+When the campaign started in January 2017, it looked like the needs of the poorest countries could be completely overlooked.

-But thanks to the actions of thousands of you, the government has said that the 48 poorest countries in the world will continue to have duty-free access to the UK market after Brexit.
+But thanks to the actions of thousands of you, the government announced that producers from the 48 least developed countries will continue to have duty-free access to the UK market after Brexit.
 This will safeguard the livelihoods and businesses of thousands of people in countries like Tanzania, Bangladesh and Uganda.

 But now we need them to give the same reassurance to other poor countries like Ghana and Sri Lanka.
 Join the call and ask your MP to speak up in Parliament for a Brexit that works for everyone.